NGNRI/.github/profile/README.md

-## Welcome to the Nick Gilbert Neurofibromatosis Research Institute (NGNRI) GitHub pages!
+## Welcome to the NGNRI GitHub pages!

 <!--